nanodeath/zircon-tiled/README.md

 ## Other TODOs

-* [ ] Switch over to kotlinx.serialization.
-This depends on being able to switch all of Tiled's outputs to JSON, which I _think_ we can do.
+* [x] ~~Switch over to kotlinx.serialization.
+This depends on being able to switch all of Tiled's outputs to JSON, which I _think_ we can do.~~ Switched over to naive Jackson object deserialization, which should be easy to replicate in JS implementations.
 * [x] Support object layers.
 See #1.
 * [ ] Support tile collision data.
 * [ ] Implement the Right Way to handle asset loading instead of just loading files.